Vintage Tokyo Shopping Secrets | 10 Spots You Need to Shop

 Tokyo is ripe with many interesting neighborhoods, each with a different personality.
 But, where do you go vintage shopping in Tokyo?

-There are three major neighborhoods for vintage shopping in Tokyo.
+There are three major neighborhoods to vintage shop

 1. Harajuku 2.
 Daikanyama 3.
 Shimokita